-The Division of Medicaid uses a contractor to conduct the institutional level of care review for the DCLH application and renewal process.
+The Division of Medicaid uses a contractor to conduct the institutional level of care review for the Katie Beckett application and renewal process.
 The level of care decision is based on the services and specialized care provided by the parent that would routinely be provided to the child in an inpatient hospital, nursing facility or ICF/IID facility.
-The contractor's medical staff reviews the child's medical history within the last 12 months and other information related to the child's condition in making the level of care decision and relays the level of care decision back to DOM.
+The contractor's medical staff reviews the child's medical history within the last 12 months and other information related to the child's condition in making the level of care recommendation and relays the level of care recommendation back to DOM.
+DOM in house medical staff review the recommendation, make a final level of care decision, and transmit the level of care decision to the RO.